-After the first game I worked on was released the game company decided to go 3D, not 3D in the sense of special glasses, 3D like Toy Story which had just been released.
-They chose 3D Studio Dos R4 from Autodesk (which would become 3DS Max) as their software of choice.
+After the first game I worked on was released Silicon Knights decided to go 3D, not 3D in the sense of special glasses but 3D like Toy Story, which had just been released.
+They chose 3D Studio DOS R4 from Autodesk (which would become 3DS Max) as their software of choice.
 Once again there were no courses available or on-line tutorials so we bought books and taught ourselves.
 I can remember those early days as we poured over the manuals and books amazing our colleagues with the next fascinating thing we discovered we could do with the software.

 I learned then that its possible to teach yourself complex programs but more importantly I learned that big programs with big (or many) manuals should not be intimidating.
 During my time as an electronics technician in the Canadian Army I learned the trick to complex circuits.
 Break them down into small manageable bites.
 I used that same approach to learn 3DS Max and I quickly became proficient in CG modeling.
 I also learned over time that most people learn just enough of a program to make it do what they need to it to do.
 In cases of large complex programs (like 3DS Max, Maya and Nuke) that might only be about 10% of the whole program, an expert might know 20% but no one knows even close to the whole program, its just too big and it’s really unnecessary.
 Most CG artists have what I call a toolbox.
 A set of skills that lets them do 95% of what they need to do, the remaining 5% they look up in a book, watch a tutorial or ask another artist.